kholdrex/webshot/README.md

 - Generate PDFs from web pages
 - Execute JavaScript before capturing
 - Batch processing with YAML configs
-- Support for PNG, JPEG, and PDF formats
+- Support for PNG, JPEG, WebP, and PDF formats
 - Custom viewports and mobile emulation
 - Wait for elements or timeouts
 - Extract text content from pages